Cleaning & Grout Sealing

-Tile & Grout Cleaning Methods
+Tile Cleaning & Grout Cleaning Methods

 Wet Mopping Cleaning – Wet mopping may not sound very special, but there is more to it than meets the eye.
 We use only the best cotton mops heads that absorb the solutions to prevent it from becoming part of your grout

 Machine Scrubbing – We use a low speed 175 rpm floor machine and a Scrub-Grit brush to get into all the nooks and crevices.
 Machine scrubbing is preceded by the proper application of cleaning chemicals to emulsify the soils present in the cleaning area.
-This method is always followed by extraction of the soiled solution or by using the Turbo Hybrid.
+This method is always followed by the extraction of the soiled solution or by using the Turbo Hybrid.

 Turbo Hybrid – This is a unique machine that High Pressure Washes the tile inside of a Vacuum.

-Sealing – We use many types of sealers depending on the needs of our client, the type of the tile, and the end results desired.
+Sealing – We use many types of sealers depending on the needs of our client, the type of tile, and the end results desired.
 Wherever possible, we prefer to use a penetrating sealer that actually fills the pores of the tile to inhibit staining and make cleaning easier.

 Products – The Guaranteed Clean Way